knoxgon/e-wallet/README.md

 # stranded

-A Flutter project.
-A simulator of a digital wallet.
+A digital wallet simulator using Flutter.